Why nonprofits and donors do donor trips.

 3. Create a cohort of storytellers

 The trip doesn’t end when everyone flies back home.
 It continues in the hearts and minds of each person who experienced it.
 Your donors will go on to tell their friends and family about the trip, show photos they took, and post about it on social media.
 Since it is inevitable that they will want to share their experiences with others (and believe me, you want them to!) why not use this opportunity to give them the language, skills, and assets needed to tell your organization’s story in the way it needs to be told.
 Instead of simply giving them permission to tell the story, treat them as unofficial ambassadors by providing storytelling opportunities like spotlighting them at a local event, or allowing them to post on your social media channel.
-Donors will be honored by these opportunities and the nonprofits gets a ton of free marketing.
+Donors will be honored by these opportunities and your nonprofit gets a ton of free marketing.
 A win-win for all.

 WHYs of Donors who go on Donor Trips